ThierryBeaulieu/Chess/README.md

 git clone https://github.com/ThierryBeaulieu/Chess
 ```

 The project depends on [CMake](https://cmake.org/install/).
-For beginners, CMake can be used to generate Visual Studio solutions (Windows), projects for XCode (Mac), Makefiles (Linux), etc. You can generate and build your project from the platform that you want.
+For beginners, CMake can be used to generate Visual Studio solutions (Windows) and projects for XCode (Mac).
+However, be carefull, this project requires to generate You can generate and build your project from the platform that you want.
 I recommend you to download the CMake GUI if possible (it makes things that much easier!).
 Once you're done with that bit, you should also download or fork this github repository.

 If you are using the CMake GUI, you need to select as a root: